aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 trusted by the platform.

 1. Connect to your VM using `ssh jupyter-demo`.
-2. Clone the Jupyter notebook repo
+2. Clone the Jupyter notebook GitHub repo

 ```bash
 git clone https://github.com/eryl/aida-transformers-workshop-code.git
 ```

 {:start="3"}
-3. Install dependencies in a Python virtual environment:
+3. Use apt and pip to install dependencies in a Python virtual environment:

 ```bash
 cd aida-transformers-workshop-code